prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/02_01 Practical.md

 sudo mv /backups/main_backup.tar /safe/location/
 ```

 - Physical backups are raw binary copies, so they will be large.
-They include everything inside PostgreSQL, even empty page space.
+They include everything inside PGSQL, even empty page space.

 - Once stored, the tar file is your frozen state image.